gdm413229/swwmgz_m/README.md

 Primary fire shoots, duh.

-Secondary fire toggles stationary mode, which can help with aiming.
-Note that while in this state you can't switch weapons or use melee.
+Secondary fire toggles the recoil compensators.
+These small jet engines can potentially deal damage to yourself if you don't have any armor, so be careful.

 Reload reloads (what else is new).

 Zoom uses the scope.
 Can be held to go up to 16x.

-The jet recoil compensators can potentially deal damage to yourself if you don't have any armor, so be careful.
+This weapon is generally not recommended for human use outside of power armor.
+Good thing you're not a human, then.

 ### 1.150 XSB Bullets, replaces Cells, Runes